Vidhikalal/ShakeItUp/README.md

 ---

-## 💙 Why VYBE Matters
+##  Why VYBE Matters

 Millions of Deaf and Hard-of-Hearing individuals are excluded from music-centric experiences.
 VYBE reimagines what it means to “listen” — turning sound into something **felt, shared, and inclusive**.

 ---

-## 👥 Team
+##  Team

-Built with empathy, innovation, and purpose 💙
+Built with empathy, innovation, and purpose 💙-Vidhi, Sehreen, Betul, Terresa
 If you’re reading this — thank you for caring about accessibility.

 ---